luizgrp/SectionedRecyclerViewAdapter/README.md

     @Override
     public int getContentItemsTotal() {
-        return myList.size(); // number of items of this section }
+        return itemList.size(); // number of items of this section }

     @Override